linmx0130/PaperNotes/notes.md

+### Objects as context for part detection
+* Authors: Abel Gonzalez-Garcia, Davide Modolo, Vittorio Ferrari
+* Index: arXiv 1703.09529
+* Reading date: 29/03/2017
+* Categories: Computer Vision, Machine Learning
+* Tag: Object detection, Object part detection

+This paper addresses the problem of semantic part detection.
+By incorporating the information of object detection boxes, the model is able to refine part detection result.
+The proposed method to get information combined is to use the feature vectors of the object appearance and the part appearance.
+Relative location information that extracted by an offset net is also added into the combined feature vector.

+The experiments on PASCAL-part dataset showed that the proposed method is able to improved an existing object detection model significantly in part detection task.
+The experiments on fine-grained recognition dataset CUB200-2011 also showed the proposed method gets a state-of-the-art result.

 ### Evolution Strategies as a Scalable Alternative to Reinforcement Learning
 * Authors: Tim Sailmans, Jonathan Ho, Xi Chen, Ilya Sutskever
 * Index: arXiv 1703.03864